AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 creatororauthorlink to a definedOrganizationorPerson - A

-licenseURL, even if the licence is "all rights reserved" - Strong on-page semantic context, including the H2 directly above the image
+licenseURL, even if the licence is "all rights reserved" - Strong on-page semantic context, especially the heading directly above the image

-representativeOfPage: truewhen it genuinely is - Connection to other schema types on the page (Article, Product, HowTo, FAQ)
+representativeOfPage: trueon the image when it genuinely is the page's hero- Connections to other schema on the page (Article, Product, HowTo, FAQ)

 {